unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

 **Managing domains**, on the contrary, can be performed only with a domain owner's permission.
 Each delegated transaction, that modifies either owner address, Resolver address, or domain records, requires a domain owner's signature.

 Delegating CNS transactions is not necessarily coupled with the Transaction Processor.
-It's possible to execute any write operation that supports Meta Transactions from any Ethereum account, given that a domain owner provides a signature for such a call.
+It's possible to execute any write operation that supports Meta transactions from any Ethereum account, given that a domain owner provides a signature for such a call.

-If you are interested in technical details of delegating transactions in CNS, check out the [Meta Transactions](../managing-domains/meta-transactions.md) page.
+If you are interested in technical details of delegating transactions in CNS, check out the [Meta transactions](../managing-domains/meta-transactions.md) page.